libs-factory/riso-spec-kit/templates/commands/checklist.md

 You **MUST** consider the user input before proceeding (if not empty).

+## MANDATORY COMPLIANCE REQUIREMENTS

+**ABSOLUTE PROCESS ADHERENCE**: Do NOT assume or independently decide to change the process.
+All steps in "Execution Steps" below must be executed completely and in the exact order specified.

+**MANDATORY TODO LIST**: Before starting execution, AI MUST create a TODO list based on the items in "Execution Steps" to ensure no step is missed.

 ## Execution Steps

 1. **Setup**: Run `{SCRIPT}` from repo root and parse JSON for FEATURE_DIR and AVAILABLE_DOCS list.